Projects & Interests

 I got my brother-in-law into the craft and set him up to run the business - and now I focus on designing new products and he does everything else (and designs things too!).

 I am always a Maker - and was very active in 3D Printing in the early years of that technology - both creating hundreds of designs and helping entrepreneurs in that space find product market fit in education and other markets.

-I currently still stay VERY active making products using my tools, laser-cutter and 3D Printer - but mostly focus on lasercut designs for home studios (see above).
+I currently still stay pretty active making products using my tools, laser-cutter and 3D Printer - but mostly focus on lasercut designs for home studios (see above).

 JRsays.com: My Personal Blog